alephd/alephd.github.io/_drafts/2017-11-01-holistic-yield.md

 <span/><dt-cite key="ghosh2009bidding"></dt-cite>, <dt-cite key="chen2014dynamic"></dt-cite>, <dt-cite key="chen2016risk"></dt-cite> and <dt-cite key="balseiro2014yield"></dt-cite> study the joint optimization of the publisher revenue coming from *RTB* and *direct*.
 They consider a setting similar to our setting, in which the publisher bids in auctions to compete with *RTB* bidders.

-In <dt-cite key="ghosh2009bidding"></dt-cite>, the quality of a direct campaign delivery is represented by a utility function, and the quality of each impression is linked directly to its price in the *RTB* market, whereas we characterize a campaign delivery by some KPIs.
+In <dt-cite key="ghosh2009bidding"></dt-cite>, the quality of a direct campaign delivery is represented by a utility function, and the quality of each impression is linked directly to its price in the *RTB* market, whereas we characterize a campaign delivery by some KPIs. <dt-cite key="kitts2017ad"></dt-cite> decribes an approach to target KPIs by minimizing some penalty function related to the distance to the goals.

 The model used in <dt-cite key="chen2014dynamic"></dt-cite> and <dt-cite key="chen2016risk"></dt-cite> is based on the modeling of the supply and the demand on an aggregated level, while we analyze data auction per auction without needing to model the supply and demand.